Dirty War: Return of Peronism

-Upon Perón's arrival at Buenos Aires Airport, snipers opened fire on the crowds of left-wing Peronist sympathizers.
+Upon Perón's arrival at Buenos Aires Airport, snipers opened fire on the crowds of Peronist sympathizers.
 Known as the 1973 Ezeiza massacre, this event marked the split between left-wing and right-wing factions of Peronism.
-Perón was re-elected in 1973, backed by a broad coalition that ranged from trade unionists in the center to fascists on the right (including members of the neo-fascist Movimiento Nacionalista Tacuara) and socialists like the Montoneros on the left.
+Perón was re-elected in 1973, backed by a broad coalition that ranged from trade unionists in the center to fascists on the right (including members of the neo-fascist Movimiento Nacionalista Tacuara), and socialists like the Montoneros on the left.
 Following the Ezeiza massacre and Perón's denouncing of "bearded immature idealists", Perón sided with the Peronist right, the trade unionist bureaucracy and Radical Civic Union of Ricardo Balbín, Cámpora's unsuccessful rival at the May 1973 elections.
 Some leftist Peronist governors were deposed, among them Ricardo Obregón Cano, governor of Córdoba, who was ousted by a police coup in February 1974.
 According to historian Servetto, "the Peronist right... thus stimulated the intervention of security forces to resolve internal conflicts of Peronism".

 On 19 January 1974, the Trotskyist People's Revolutionary Army attacked the military garrison in the Buenos Aires city of Azul, prompting a harsh response from the then constitutional president Juan Perón and contributing to his shift towards the rightist faction of the justicialist movement during the last months of his life.

-Extreme right wing vigilante organizations - linked to Triple A or its kind of "subsidiary" Córdoba "Comando Libertadores de América" - assassinated the union leader and ex-Peronist governor of Córdoba, Atilio López, as well as leftist lawyers Rodolfo Ortega Peña and Silvio Frondizi - brother of the ousted former Argentine president Arturo Frondizi, who had served as first president between May 1, 1958, and March 29, 1962.
-Also in 1974, the Third World priest Carlos Mugica and dozens of political activists from left.
+Extreme right wing vigilante organisations – linked to Triple A or its kind of "subsidiary" Córdoba "Comando Libertadores de América" —assassinated the union leader and ex-Peronist governor of Córdoba, Atilio López, as well as leftist lawyers Rodolfo Ortega Peña and Silvio Frondizi,brother of the ousted former Argentine president Arturo Frondizi, who had served as first president between 1 May 1958 and 29 March 1962.
+Also in 1974, the Third World priest Carlos Mugica and dozens of political activists from the left were assassinated.